rebollocarla/SCAV-Video/README.md

 TASK 6: Using an input an image data, this file encodes and decodes it using DCT.
 Functions implemented: __init_, __dct_, __idct_, _convert_to_dct_, _decode_dct_

+**P2: Python & Video**

+File **_p2.py_**

+TASK 1: Having as an input a mp4 file,  _convert_mp4_to_mp2_ converts it and stores it as a mp2 file.

+TASK 2: Modifying the resolution of a video to the one you desire (new_resolution variable).

+TASK 3: Changing the chroma subsampling of a video (subsampling variable).

+TASK 4: Storing and showing in the terminal info of the video of your choice.

+TASK 5: Getting a frame from the video of your choice with ffmpeg and resizing it using the function resize_and_reduce_quality from P1 module.